-As ‘LLB’ joins This Morning as resident interior designer, I caught up with the eloquent creative to take a look inside his Cotswold home, talk latest trends and find out why he puts Aubrey Beardsley and Nicky Haslam on a pedestal…
+As ‘LLB’ joins This Morning as resident interior designer, we catch up with the eloquent creative to take a look inside his Cotswold home, talk latest trends and find out why he puts Aubrey Beardsley and Nicky Haslam on a pedestal…

 We love your latest book DECORATING With Laurence Llewelyn-Bowen, which explores all aspects of home decoration and has clever advice on revamping and renewing a home.
 What other exciting projects have been taking up your time this year?